paultopia/lawpy/README.rst

 Requires python 3.x.
 Tested on OSX, should work on any unix-like, no clue whether it'll work on windows.

+(this is a random edit for a test.
+Yay random edit.)

 [add fec api! https://api.open.fec.gov/developers/ and other us gov: https://api.data.gov/docs/ ]